pascalh90/My-weather-forecast/README.md

    - yarn install
    - yarn start

-3. Go to this URL is http://localhost:4200/ for the test
+3. Go to this URL for the test: http://localhost:4200/